 Repotting work normally needs to be done during the early spring; when the tree is still in dormancy.
 This way the somewhat damaging effect of repotting on a tree is reduced to a minimum, as the tree does not yet have to sustain a full-grown foliage.
 Repotting in early spring will also ensure that damage done to the root system will be repaired soon, as soon as the tree starts growing.

 Choosing the right soil mixture is crucial for the health of your trees, it should be draining enough to prevent the roots from rotting, while absorbing enough water to supply the tree with water.
 Although some tree species need special soil mixtures, the following mixture is suitable for most trees:

-Mix akadama, fine gravel and potting compost together in a ratio of ½ to ¼ to ¼.
-When you do not have time to water your trees regularly, choose a more water absorbing mixture (use more potting compost), while you should choose a more draining mixture (use more akadama and gravel) when living in a wet climate.
+Mix Akadama, pumice and lava rock together in a ratio of 2:1:1.
+When you do not have time to water your trees regularly, choose a more water absorbing mixture (use more Akadama), while you should choose a more draining mixture (use more lava rock) when living in a wet climate.
 Read the Bonsai soil article for more detailed information on soil mixtures.

 Choice of Bonsai pot

-Choosing a pot that fits your Bonsai, both in size as in style, is crucial for the composition as a whole.
-For more information, check the Bonsai pots article or the bonsai pottery page.
+Choosing a pot that fits your Bonsai, both in size as in style, is crucial for the composition.
+For more information, check the Bonsai pots article.